-For those of you who do not know what a blessingway is, let me fill you in.
-Essentially, a blessingway is a Navaho tradition that honors the woman’s transformation from maiden to mother.
+A blessingway is a Navaho tradition that honors the woman’s transformation from maiden to mother.
 I used to shy away from the word blessingway because it has a religious affiliation.
 But the more blessingways I perform, the more the word blessing feels appropriate.
 Our childbirth class blessingway is not religious in any way.
 But it is a soulful experience that couples appreciate.

 Before I get into what we do in our Birth Empowerment Class, I want to say something here about planning your own private blessing way...

 It can be hard to know if you should take the reigns and plan your blessingway yourself or ask a close friend to do it for you.
-On one hand, it is just easier to do it yourself, and you don’t have to have the awkward conversation of asking someone to do something for you.
+On one hand, it may be easier to do it yourself, and you don’t have to have the awkward conversation of asking someone to do something for you.
 On the other hand, pregnancy is the perfect time to seek out support and learn to speak your needs to your friends and family.

 No matter who plans it or what it looks like, please allow yourself to be yourself, speak your desires, and receive the blessings from those around you.
 They truly love you and want you to feel that love.
 I know it can be awkward receiving this sort of attention, especially when you are used to giving and taking care of others.
 But now it’s your time to receive.
-You will be giving soon enough!

 Our Childbirth Class Blessingways

 2. Corn Meal Bowl.
 Each woman gets a chance to place her feet in my blessingway bowl.
 This bowl was my blessingway bowl and my marriage bowl.
 The bowl is filled with cornmeal which represents fertility, and I also add aromatic lavender and rose petals.
 One at a time, guests kneel before their friend and massage her feet.
-As they massage her feet, they offer their good wishes, good thoughts, and blessings onto her and her birth.
+As they massage her feet, they offer their good wishes, good thoughts, and blessings for her and her birth.

 3. Washing Her Feet.
 After the corn meal massage, she needs her feet to be cleaned off.
 For me, gently washing the mother's feet in warm water is so humbling.
 I kneel down before her showing my support and my belief in her ability to give birth in the way that is right for her.
 This feminine activity is very nurturing and empowering.